erikberglund/Scripts/snippets/macos_directoryservices.md

 # macOS Snippets: Directory Services

-The following snippets are used to interact with the dscl command on macOS.
+The following snippets are used to interact with the directory services on macOS.

 ## Index